jpillora/overseer/README.md

  	* HTTP client for verifying application version
 	* HTTP server for providing application upgrades
 	* an `overseer` process via `exec.Cmd`
-* Slave process should pass new config back to master to:
+* Child process should pass new config back to the main process and:
 	* Update logging settings
 	* Update socket bindings
 * Fetchers